Let’s TAC™ About It: Digital Watermarking

-In this blog series, we will cover the many capabilities and benefits of VIA’s Trusted Analytics Chain™ (TAC™).
+For the fourth installment of our blog series, we will cover TAC™’s digital watermarking functionality.
 So, are you ready to TAC™ about it?

 For centuries, watermarks have been used to verify currencies and important documents and to discourage counterfeiting.
 Today, watermarks are used for the same purpose to protect music, photos, videos, software, and other digital data.